Defending Trump, Gen. Kelly opens his heart about death of his soldier-son

 Kelly described himself as "broken-hearted" coming to work at the White House on Wednesday as he saw Rep. Frederica Wilson, D-Fla., on news networks disclosing the private details of Trump's call to Myeshia Johnson, the widow of Sgt.
 La David T. Johnson, who was among four soldiers killed this month in Niger.

-"The only thing I could do to collect my thoughts was to go walk among the finest men and women on this Earth" in Arlington National Cemetery, Kelly said, adding he walked among the graves for an hour and a half.
+"The only thing I could do to collect my thoughts was to go walk among the finest men and women on this earth" — those buried in Arlington National Cemetery, Kelly said, adding he walked among the graves for an hour and a half.

-Wilson's comments, Kelly told reporters during the White House press briefing, violated one of the few "sacred" things the country had left.
+Wilson's comments, Kelly told reporters during the White House press briefing, violated one of the few "sacred" things the country had left — honoring those who have given their lives in service of the U.S.

-Kelly lambasted the Florida Democrat — without mentioning her by name — for politicizing the deaths of the four servicemen and defended Trump, who touched off he controversy on Monday by first falsely claiming that President Barack Obama did not call the families of fallen soldiers.
+Kelly strongly defended Trump, who touched off the controversy on Monday by falsely claiming President Barack Obama did not call the families of fallen soldiers.

-Kelly called Trump "brave" for attempting to make the difficult condolence calls to families.
+Kelly called Trump "brave" for attempting to make the difficult condolence calls to families who have lost a loved one.

+Kelly, recalling the meaningful calls he and his family received after his son died, said the most important calls are from those in the military who served with their children.

-Trump asked Kelly how to make these calls, to which Kelly said he replied that if you’re not family, have never worn the uniform, and have never been in combat "you can’t even imagine how to make that call."
+Trump asked Kelly how to make the calls, to which Kelly said he replied that if you have never worn the uniform and have never been in combat "you can’t even imagine how to make that call."

-Trump's chief of staff — himself a Gold Star parent who lost one of his sons when he stepped on a landmine while serving in Afghanistan — called the president "brave" for trying to make the difficult condolence phone calls to grieving family members.

 Watch Kelly's full remarks here:

-Speaking to reporters in the White House briefing room, Kelly disclosed what he was told when his son, 1st Lt.
-Robert Michael Kelly, died in 2010.
+Speaking to reporters in the White House briefing room, Kelly disclosed what he was told when informed that his son, 1st Lt.
+Robert Michael Kelly, died when he stepped on a landmine in Afghanistan in 2010.

-Gen. Joseph Dunford, Kelly recalled, told him that his son "'was doing exactly what he wanted to do when he was killed.
+Gen. Joseph Dunford, Kelly recalled of the person who informed him of his son's death, said his son "was doing exactly what he wanted to do when he was killed.
 He knew what he was getting into by joining that one percent (who serve the nation).
-He knew what the possibilities were, because we're at war.
+He knew what the possibilities were because we're at war.
 And when he died…he was surrounded by the best men on this earth, his friends."

 Kelly added, "That’s what the president tried to say to the four families the other day."

-Wilson's account of the call is that the president told Johnson her husband "knew what he signed up for, but I guess it still hurt."
+Kelly's explanation gives additional context to Trump's comments that were so harshly criticized by Wilson, who ripped the president for telling Johnson that her husband "knew what he signed up for, but I guess it still hurt."

+A spokesperson for Wilson told NBC News after Kelly's remarks that the congresswoman would not be making any further comment on the issue "because the focus should be on helping a grieving widow and family heal, not on her or Donald Trump."

-Trump told reporters Tuesday to ask Kelly if President Barack Obama called him after his son was killed.
-Kelly confirmed Thursday that Obama did not call but the chief of staff made clear he did not intend any criticism of Obama but just to "simply say I don't believe President Obama called."
+The president told reporters Tuesday to ask Kelly if President Barack Obama called him after his son was killed.
+Kelly confirmed Thursday that Obama did not call but the chief of staff made clear he did not intend any criticism of Obama and was only stating a fact.

-While taking questions from reporters after his statement, Kelly only called on reporters who personally knew Gold Star families.
+While taking questions from reporters after his comments, Kelly said he would only call on reporters who personally knew Gold Star families.